Fashion in Motion: Orange Culture

 With a strong commitment to community development, Orange Culture's materials are ethically sourced from Nigerian fabric makers, and pieces are crafted with great care and integrity by a team of rigorously trained local staff.
 Fabric sourcing is environmentally conscious, manufacturing procedures produce zero-to-little waste, and revamp programmes encourage customers to bring a garment back for updates.

-Making its debut at the V&A, the collection set to be showcased at this Fashion in Motion show explores the battle for acceptance faced by migrants settling in a new country, and speaks to the journey of creating a version of home in a new destination whilst finding community.
+Making its debut at the V&A, the collection showcased explored the battle for acceptance faced by migrants settling in a new country, and spoke to the journey of creating a version of home in a new destination whilst finding community.
 These designs explore nostalgia as a place of safety, inspired by the gardens of Oke-Lawal's childhood that gave him and his siblings a safe space to climb trees and play in nature.

 © Orange Culture